 - Entries should be recessed to serve as shelter to protect customers from the weather and prevent doors from swinging into the sidewalk. - Conflicts between pedestrians and non-recessed doors can be reduced by placing flowerpots or a bench adjacent to the entry to create a buffer zone. - Doors should reflect the storefront's overall character and should always be commercial grade. - Transparency is important: doors should be mostly glass, with wood or metal frames as appropriate for the building and storefront materials.
-Solid doors may be appropriate in some cases, if the materials are appropriate to the store brand. - Avoid enclosing or replacing old entrances with solid materials.
+Solid doors may be appropriate in some cases, if the materials are appropriate to the store brand, but clear glass that maximizes visibility is always preferred. - Avoid enclosing or replacing old entrances with solid materials.
 If the door is no longer in use, secure it and leave for future use. - Hours of operation, store name and address may be applied to the glass of the door, in vinyl or painted lettering.
 It is important that these messages are clearly shown on or near the door for shopper recognition.
-Addresses may also be used above the door on transoms or transom bars.
+Addresses may also be used above the